-This raises an intriguing question though: would the power of Niagara Falls (specifically the Horseshoe Falls) be potent enough to crush or level a residential house?
-To explore this thought-provoking query, we must delve into the staggering force that the falls possess.
+This raises an intriguing question: would the power of Niagara Falls (specifically the Horseshoe Falls) be potent enough to crush or level a residential house?

 The Horseshoe Falls v. an Average Residential House

-To start, a typical house is not designed to withstand extreme forces of nature such as a massive earthquake, a tornado, or even a category 5 hurricane.
-But can it endure the sheer force unleashed by the Horseshoe Falls?
+As a general statement, a typical house is not designed to withstand extreme forces of nature such as a massive earthquake, a tornado, or even a category 5 hurricane.
+But what about the Horseshoe Falls?

 The Horseshoe Falls, responsible for over 90% of Niagara Falls' flow, plunges approximately 185 feet and spans 2,600 feet wide.
 During peak times, nearly 6 million cubic feet of water, equivalent to 50 Olympic-sized swimming pools, cascades down the falls every minute.
 This represents an immeasurable amount of force.